Learning the Interference Graph of a Wireless Network: Main Results

 where, if there are multiple minimizers, one is selected at random.
-The set $\hat{\Sc}_j(k)$ is a {\em minimum hitting set} of the candidate interferer sets $\{\Sc_j^t\}_{t\in \Kc_j(k)}$ per the following definition:

-\begin{Definition} {\em \bf (Minimum Hitting Set)} Given a collection of subsets of some alphabet, a set which intersects all subsets in the collection in at least one element is called a ``hitting set''.
+In general, a minimum hitting set is defined as follows: \begin{Definition} {\em \bf (Minimum Hitting Set)} Given a collection of subsets of some alphabet, a set which intersects all subsets in the collection in at least one element is called a ``hitting set''.
 A ``minimum'' hitting set is a hitting set of the smallest size. \end{Definition}